-Yes, ELD policies apply to both owner operators and small fleets.
-This is according to the DOT and FMCSA .
-Say that a small owner operator or carrier does not qualify for an ELD exemption.
+Yes, ELD policies apply to both owner-operators and small fleets.
+This is according to the DOT and FMCSA.
+Say that a small owner-operator or carrier does not qualify for an ELD exemption.
 This means trucks have to get equipped with electronic logging devices.

 How Much Does It Cost To Equip Hotshot Trucks With Electronic Logs & Devices?

 ELD costs can vary by a wide margin.
 It depends on the capabilities that each hotshot driver wants to secure.
 The FMCSA states that an ELD can cost about $165 to $832 every year.
-This electronic logging device cost is on a per truck basis.
+This electronic logging device cost is on a per-truck basis.
 Please call FMCSA Registration LLC if you need to find a device to buy.
 Our experts can help you secure an ELD today.
 We’ll do all we can to save you money on each logging device.
 This way, you can get on the road ASAP and adhere to all DOT and FMCSA regulations.

 How Does the FMCSA or DOT Know if I’m Using ELDs?

 ELD non-compliance is not something worth risking for any hotshot trucking professional.
 The DOT will recognize ELD non-compliance during any standard DOT audit.
-Or, the DOT can also infer ELD non-compliance duty a roadside inspection.
+Or, the DOT can also infer ELD non-compliance duty during a roadside inspection.
 Say that the DOT realizes that you aren’t in compliance with ELD policies.
 That means you’ll receive a severe penalty.
-In fact, you might get charged $11,000 per incident.
+You might get charged $11,000 per incident.
 Plus, the DOT might create a temporary or permanent shutdown order.
 It's best to follow all ELD trucking guidelines so that you can maintain authority.

 Do You Need More Information About Elogs, ELD Mandates, or Buying Logging Devices?
 We’re Here To Help

 Our organization is standing by to assist you with any service related to elogs and ELD mandates.
 We can do it all.
-From helping you buy a new logging device to registering you with DOT hotshot authority .
+From helping you buy a new logging device to registering you with DOT hotshot authority.
 All you've got to do is give our trucking industry experts a call right now.
 Or, you're welcome to send them an email or even a message on this website.
-No matter your hotshot or ELD related needs, our team’s ready to get to work.
+No matter your hotshot or ELD-related needs, our team’s ready to get to work.
 They can file all your trucking registration documents at lightning speed.
 FMCSA Registration LLC looks forward to keeping you on the interstate year round.